 Bicycle accident in Kahla: 79-year-old falls, helmet saves life!

-On June 20, 2025, reports on bicycle accidents in Germany will increase, especially when the unsafe infrastructure comes into play.
+On June 20, 2025, the reports on bicycle accidents in Germany are piling up, especially when the uncertain infrastructure comes into play.
 This is also confirmed by an incident that recently occurred in Kahla.
 A 79-year-old cyclist fell as she drove on the Saale cycle path and got stuck on a curb.
 Fortunately, the woman wore a bicycle helmet that saved her from serious injuries.
-Despite some minor injuries, she was taken to a hospital for further treatment, as reported by the news.de
+Despite some minor injuries, she was taken to a hospital for further treatment, as reported by the news.de.

-The fall leaves the question in the room: How safe is cycling in today's world?
-According to the Federal Ministry of Transport, there were around 27,400 bike accidents in 2023 in which no other road users were involved.
-Accident research of the insurers (UDV) states that the majority of these accidents, especially in the winter months, are due to weather conditions and poor infrastructure.
-Almost half of the seriously injured cyclists were involved in single accidents, with dangerous elements such as curb edges and tram rails often lead to falling, as reported by the Tagesschau
+The fall leaves the question in the room: How safe is cycling these days?
+According to the Federal Ministry of Transport, there were around 27,400 cycling accidents in 2023 alone in which no other road users were involved.
+Insurers' accident research (UDV) finds that the majority of these accidents, especially in the winter months, are due to weather conditions and inadequate infrastructure.
+Almost half of the seriously injured cyclists were involved in solo accidents, with dangerous elements such as curbs and tram tracks often leading to falls, as the Tagesschau reports.

 The popularity of cycling

-Cycling culture in Germany has increased significantly in recent years.
-This applies especially to older people who discover the advantages of cycling.
-However, a study by the UDV that the safety on country roads is not sufficient.
-On average, four cyclists are killed every week, while 58 are seriously injured, often because they are overlooked on these less monitored roads.
-Critical points are in particular intersections where 68 percent of the serious accidents occur.
+The cycling culture in Germany has increased significantly in recent years.
+This is especially true for older people who are discovering the benefits of cycling.
+However, a study by the UDV shows that safety on country roads is not sufficient.
+On average, four cyclists are killed every week, while 58 are seriously injured, often because they are overlooked on these poorly policed roads.
+Critical points in particular are intersections, where 68 percent of serious accidents occur.

-A ray of hope could be the introduction of safe transitions and the creation of bike paths away from the motorway traffic.
-The UDV also calls for speed limits at poorly visible areas to reduce the risk of cycling.
-The numbers are alarming: In 2023 there were 189 deadly and almost 3,000 seriously injured cyclists outside of urban areas.
+A bright spot could be the introduction of safe crossings and the creation of cycle paths away from motorway traffic.
+The UDV also calls for speed limits in places that are difficult to see in order to reduce the risk for cyclists.
+The numbers are alarming: in 2023, there were 189 fatalities and almost 3,000 seriously injured cyclists outside urban areas.

 What cyclists should consider

-The tragic fall of the 79-year-old woman in Kahla is another wake-up call that should be a top priority, especially for cyclists.
-The joint efforts of all those involved, from politics to road users themselves, are required to make cycling more secure in Germany.
+The tragic fall of the 79-year-old woman in Kahla is another wake-up call that road safety, especially for cyclists, should be a top priority.
+The joint efforts of everyone involved, from politicians to the road users themselves, are required to make cycling in Germany safer.